margooka/calhacks2018/README.md

 # calhacks2018

-we will win cal hacks
+we will ~~win~~ try our best at cal hacks

+> I still remeber that one time josh checked if a number was an integer in python by using a try except block